marco-pontes/simple-fake-api/readme.md

 }
 ```

-By default fast-api generates 50 items per collection (configurable in code; schemas can specify their own array size constraints as well).
+By default, the generator creates 50 items per collection (configurable in code; schemas can specify their own array size constraints as well).

 ### Using collections inside a route